 Duration of Side Effects and Recovery

-The recovery duration may depend on the severity of the poisoning, poisoning dosage, and time the medication was administered.
+The recovery duration may depend on the severity of the poisoning dosage and the time medication was administered.

 - Depending on the dosage, the poisoning may kick in within a few hours or 3-4 days.
-In comparison, the side effects can last between 12 to 24 hours.
+In comparison, the side effects can last between 12-24 hours.

-- On the other hand, more severe signs such as periodic seizures, dilated pupils, and cardiac abnormality may show within 12 to 24 hours.
+- On the other hand, more severe signs such as periodic seizures, dilated pupils, and cardiac abnormality may show within 12-24 hours.

 - Failing to treat them on time may cause kidney failure and even death.